 (ii) normal access by a resident to a portion of the resident's body.

 (B) Physical guidance or prompting of brief duration becomes a restraint if the resident resists the guidance or prompting.
+(84) Potential for minimal harm--A violation that has the potential for causing no more than a minor negative impact on a resident.

-(55) Potential for minimal harm--A violation that has the potential for causing no more than a minor negative impact on a resident.
+(85) Potential for more than minimal harm--A violation that results in minimal physical, mental, or psychological discomfort to the resident or has the potential to compromise the resident’s ability to reach and maintain the highest practicable physical, mental, and psychosocial well-being as defined for the resident.

-(56) QIDP--Qualified intellectual disability professional.
+(86) QIDP--Qualified intellectual disability professional.
 A person who has at least one year of experience working directly with persons with an intellectual disability or related conditions and is one of the following: